AmazeeLabs/silverback-mono/README.md

 ## What is this?

 This is the the Amazee Labs _Silverback_ monorepo.
 A central hub for opens source packages and tools.

 ## Directory structure

 - `packages/npm`: npm packages
-- `packages/composer`: composer php packages and drupal modules
+- `packages/composer`: composer php packages
 - `apps`: applications that use the two above

 ## Setup locally